 I am not the most pet-friendly person ever, that’s true.
-But, when it come to wildlife, I am always so impressed!
-We got the opportunity to stop to the beautiful Omega Park, when driving from Montreal to Ottawa.
+But, when it comes to wildlife, I am always so impressed!
+We got the opportunity to stop at the beautiful Omega Park when driving from Montreal to Ottawa.
 The drive is about 2 hour-long if you go straight from one city to the other.
 The Omega Park, still located in the Quebec province, happens to be just on the way.
 So overall, you don’t even need to drive extra miles to get there!

 The Omega park is not just some kind of a zoo.
 No. It is more like a safari, where you stay (warm) in your car and just drive through the different areas of the park where animals are staying.
 The scenery is absolutely perfect and there are so many animals – living in Canada, so don’t expect elephants and giraffes ’cause you not gonna find them!

-We spent the whole afternoon there, till the park closed.
-We got some lunch in Montreal, and then drove towards the park.
-Spent few hours there and finished our way to Ottawa.
+We spent the whole afternoon there until the park closed.
+We got some lunch in Montreal and then drove towards the park.
+I spent a few hours there and finished our way to Ottawa.
 So plan enough time not to rush through everything.

 It is important to know that it is not cheap.
 But it is for sure worth going!
-You pay by person and not by car, just so you know.
+You pay based on the number of persons and not by car, just so you know.
 Many people also buy carrots to feed the animals, note that you are not supposed to get off your car but you can definitely open the windows to feed them.
-We didn’t buy carrots or other things, as we realized that everyone else’s is getting them, so at the end, in the rest areas, you will find a lot on the ground.
+We didn’t buy carrots or other things, as we realized that everyone else’s is getting them, so in the end, in the rest areas, you will find a lot on the ground.
 And there you can just pick them and feed all the little bambis around you!

-I believe pictures are the best way to show you how great is this place… Hope you’ll enjoy them!
+I believe pictures are the best way to show you how great is this place… I hope you’ll enjoy them!
 (Also there are some more in my Instagram story – highlight “Ottawa”).

-So, as you can see on the above pictures, it’s been heavily snowing during the afternoon, as well as during our drive.
-As many would do, we got to check in at our AirBnb and then went straight to the supermarket.
+So, as you can see in the above pictures, it’s been heavily snowing during the afternoon, as well as during our drive.
+As many would do, we got to check-in at our Airbnb and then went straight to the supermarket.
 The objective?!
 Comfort food and birthday dinner for my sister!
-Though, I have a weird obsession with supermarkets when I’m abroad… I love going there to see what people buy, how products are displayed and whether or not groceries are expensive.
+Though, I have a weird obsession with supermarkets when I’m abroad… I love going there to see what people buy, how products are displayed, and whether or not groceries are expensive.
 Do you also like doing that or is it just me?!

-We continued the day walking around a lot, stopped for lunch in the central market and got a Canada Cookie!
+We continued the day walking around a lot, stopped for lunch in the central market, and got a Canada Cookie!
 Well, to be honest, it is just a sugar cookie.
-True, it is shaped as a maple leaf and has a red and white sugar-coating… But still, it was good!
+True, it is shaped like a maple leaf and has a red and white sugar-coating… But still, it was good!
 Before heading to a family dinner, we went to a light show, which is a very American thing (in my opinion).
 Basically, the concept there is that you drive through a park where a looooot of lights have been set up.
-They are in all kind of shapes and design, and all about Christmas as you can imagine.
+They are in all kinds of shapes and designs, and all about Christmas as you can imagine.
 I believe there are some similar concepts in Europe.
-Even though, I think it would probably be in a walking area rather than a drive through!
+Even though, I think it would probably be in a walking area rather than a drive-through!